-So get that on the go and in the oven, and then get started on your black bean mix (full details in the recipe card at the bottom of the post).
+So get that on the go and in the oven, and then get started on your black bean mix.

 Heat up your tortillas via your preferred method and then assemble them.
 You can heat them up in a frying pan, or in the microwave or in the oven.
 If you want to heat them in the oven then wrap them in foil and place into the oven for around 15 minutes to warm through.

 If you’re doing it this way, then put them into the oven while the vegan taco meat is still baking, so you don’t waste any time.

 When your vegan taco meat is ready it’s time to assemble your tacos!